gabrielcjr/Amae/readme.md

 * This is just a model and it is an adaptation of one exercise of School of Net

-* It still needs compaction and improvements.
+* It still needs to be compacted and improved.

 ____